Geoogolla/enterprise-docs/docs/administrator-guide/authentication/single-sign-on/oauth-2.0/onelogin.md

    ![Redirecturi in setting](/static/assets/on-premise/images/authentication/single-sign-on/oauth/onelogin/login-redirect-uri.png)

-9. Click `SSO` tab, you will find the `Client ID` and `Client Secret` and use it in the Bold Reports application.
+9. Click on the `SSO` tab to locate the `Client ID` and `Client Secret`, then utilize them in the Bold Reports application.

    ![OneLoginClient details](/static/assets/on-premise/images/authentication/single-sign-on/oauth/onelogin/onelogin-client-secret.png)

-After successful registration in OneLogin, save these settings in Bold Reports settings page to enable this authentication.
+After successful registering in OneLogin, save these settings on the Bold Reports settings page to enable this authentication.

 ## Enable OneLogin authentication in Bold Reports

-Configure the settings in Bold Reports as in the following snap to enable the authentication using OneLogin.
+Configure the settings in Bold Reports as shown in the following snapshot to enable authentication using OneLogin.

   ![OneLogin settings](/static/assets/on-premise/images/authentication/single-sign-on/oauth/onelogin/configure-boldreport-onelogin.png)